Skip to content

 Increasing the position in one does not cannibalize the other.
 When global debt issuance volume rises, both collect.
 When it falls, both suffer — but the toll remains mandatory.

-It’s like owning both rails of a railroad.
 The train cannot run on just one.

 In Freesurfer terms, this is the purest case imaginable.
 Two companies jointly levying a mandatory tax on global debt — with zero capital, zero competition between them, and no regulatory alternative.
 As long as the world issues debt — which is structurally inevitable in a credit-based economy — Hohn collects from both sides.